gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 Example output:
 [{"s":"Alice","p":"works_at","o":"ACME Corp"},{"s":"Project Beta","p":"deadline","o":"2024-12-31"}]

-   * Canonicalisation rules:
+   * Canonicalisation rules (✅ IMPLEMENTED):

 Lower-case and trim whitespace.

-Apply a small synonym dictionary (e.g., “wife” → “spouse”).

-If the synonym lookup fails, compute the embedding of the candidate label; if its cosine distance from an existing node label’s embedding is less than 0.15, treat them as the same node.
+Compute the embedding of the candidate label; if its cosine distance from an existing node label's embedding is less than 0.15, treat them as the same node.

 Otherwise create a fresh node.

+Note: Synonym dictionary approach was removed in favor of embedding-based similarity only.
+ANN indexes (ivfflat/hnsw) are not used due to 2000-dimension limit in pgvector 0.8.0 vs our 3072-dimension embeddings.
+Uses batch embedding calls and retry-resilient caching.

    * Merging: